 Like the look of these adorable Easter Nests?
 You’ll love these;

-Delicious Mini Easter Nests Recipe
+Mini Gluten Free Chocolate Easter Nests Recipe

 - 100 g Milk Chocolate or your dairy free alternative

-- 2 Nutribix biscuits or crushed cereal flakes
+- 2 Nutribx or crushed cereal flakes

-- 12 Gluten Free Chocolate eggs to decoarate or try Moo Free, Doisy & Dams for a dairy free decoration.
+- 12 gluten free Chocolate eggs to decoarate or try Moo Free, Doisy & Dams for a dairy free decoration.

 - Melt the chocolate and butter together in a bowl either in the microwave or over a pan of hot water.